-To better understand the behavior of dogs who shake their toys it's therefore helpful taking a closer glimpse into a dog's evolutionary history and the underlying original purpose of this behavior.
+To better understand the behavior of dogs who shake their toys, it's helpful to take a closer glimpse into a dog's evolutionary history and the underlying original purpose of this behavior.

 Your Dog's Point of View

 While humans possess quite a wild imagination, especially during childhood, dogs tend to lack such sophisticated creative thought processes.
-This means that it's highly unlikely for dogs to play in the terms of "let's believe."
+This means that it's highly unlikely for dogs to play "make believe."
 Play rather happens at a more instinctive level.

-So, while children's play may emulate adult activities such as cooking, cleaning or playing dress-up, dogs utilize play as a way to relieve their instincts and practice certain hunting skills.
-These skills may no longer be necessary for survival nowadays (as humans provide them with shelter, warmth, water and food), but it’s still hardwired deep into their brain.
+So, while children's play may emulate adult activities such as cooking, cleaning, or playing dress-up, dogs utilize play as a way to relieve their instincts and practice certain hunting skills.
+These skills may no longer be necessary for survival nowadays (as humans provide them with shelter, warmth, water, and food), but it’s still hardwired deep in their brains.